 - VAST errors 400-403, 405, 900-901 indicate errors during playback, which trigger asset-level fallback.

-Conventional fallback allows the IMA SDK to attempt to serve the ads in sequence and "falls back" to the next ad only when the VAST wrapper itself doesn't resolve to an inline ad.
-With asset-level fallback, the SDK goes one level further--even if the individual VAST wrapper resolves to an inline ad, but encounters other errors (for example, a VPAID that doesn't track an impression, a media file that times out, other VAST errors, etc.), the SDK will continue to fall back to the next ad in the list.
+Conventional fallback allows the IMA SDK to attempt to serve ads in sequence and "fall back" to the next ad only when the VAST wrapper itself doesn't resolve to an inline ad.
+With asset-level fallback, the SDK goes one level further—even if the individual VAST wrapper resolves to an inline ad, but encounters other errors (for example, a VPAID that doesn't track an impression, a media file that times out, or other VAST errors), the SDK continues to fall back to the next ad in the list.